 Then, in 2013, Sister Mary accepted her current position of Director of Worship and Liturgy at Mount Saint Joseph, a ministry to which she brings her dedication to the liturgy, her love of music and her bright personality that even makes weekly choir practice a delight for the Sisters.

-Along with all this, Sister Mary continues her study of music, taking organ lessons and dedicating an hour every evening to practicing on the chapel organ.
+Sister Mary continues her study of music, taking organ lessons and dedicating an hour every evening to practicing on the chapel organ.
 After that, if time and weather permit, you might find her out touring the campus on her bicycle, keeping up her energy and physical fitness.